MakeSchool-Tutorials/Keras-and-Cars/P06-Making-Predictions/content.md

 array([3, 8, 8, ..., 5, 4, 7])
 ```

 This gives us back an array of integers that represent the categories that our network has classified our test data into!
-This means you've successfully **analyzed the results of training and validating your model and tested it on data!** Pretty cool, huh?
+This means you've successfully **tested your model on data!** Pretty cool, huh?